raexera/yuki/.github/README.md

 <br>

 ## :snowflake: <samp>Information</samp>

-NixOS is a Linux distribution that introduces a unique and advanced package management model called Nix.
-Nix allows users to install and update software packages in an isolated environment, so users can install different versions of software simultaneously and securely.
+NixOS is a unique Linux distribution that employs an advanced package management system called Nix.
+With Nix, users can install and update software packages in isolated environments, enabling them to securely install multiple versions of software simultaneously.

-Dotfiles in NixOS are similar to dotfiles in other Unix-based operating systems, but because of their use with Nix, system and application configurations in NixOS can be organized using Nix expressions.
-Nix expressions are configuration files in Nix format that can be used to define, install, and configure software packages, services, and other system configurations in NixOS.
+In NixOS, dotfiles are akin to dotfiles found in other Unix-based operating systems, but they differ in that they use Nix expressions to organize system and application configurations.
+Nix expressions are configuration files that are written in Nix syntax, which can be used to define, install, and configure software packages, services, and other system components in NixOS.

+By utilizing Nix expressions to organize dotfiles, NixOS provides an efficient and reliable way to manage configurations, allowing for easy reproducibility, version control, and consistent setups across multiple machines.
+Additionally, this approach provides a modular system that enables users to share, reuse, and modify their configurations easily.

+For new users, it's important to note that the learning curve for NixOS can be steep, as it requires a different approach to package management and system configuration compared to other Linux distributions.
+However, with the benefits it offers, many users find it worth the effort to learn.

-Dotfiles in NixOS usually consist of a collection of Nix expressions and scripts used to configure the system and applications in NixOS.
+Typically, NixOS dotfiles consist of a collection of Nix expressions and scripts used to configure the system and applications.

+There are several advantages to using NixOS as an operating system:

+1. **Reproducibility**: Every package and dependency in NixOS is installed in an isolated environment, ensuring the right version is installed for the user's needs.
+Additionally, installations can be easily reproduced on other machines.

+2. **Consistent configuration**: NixOS stores the operating system configuration in a centralized Nix configuration file, ensuring consistent setup on other machines.

+3. **Rollback**: NixOS keeps a copy of every configuration change, making it easy to rollback to the previous configuration if a problem occurs.

+4. **Modularity**: The Nix package manager and flake feature allow users to organize and prepare configurations as reusable packages or modules, making it easy to install new applications or change system configurations.

+5. **Easy application management**: Applications and dependencies are installed in isolated environments, making it easy to install and remove applications without disrupting other system components.

+6. **Active community**: The NixOS community is friendly and active, providing support and solutions for troubleshooting.

+In summary, NixOS is a highly modular and consistent operating system that offers users complete control over their system configuration.
+It's an excellent choice for users who want to ensure reproducibility, consistency, and easy management of their software installations, but it does require a learning curve.
+However, many users find it worth the effort due to its benefits.

 <br>
 <br>

 ## :wrench: <samp>Installation</samp>

-I highly recommend creating your own configurations and using this repo as a reference to suit your preferences and needs.
-And please note that I made these dotfiles specific to my hardware. so use at your own risk.
+I highly recommend creating your own configurations based on these dotfiles.
+Use this repository as a reference to customize your setup according to your preferences and requirements.
+Please note that these dotfiles were created for my specific hardware configuration, so use them at your own risk.

-Well, let's go straight to the installation stage!
+But anyway… let's move on to the installation process!

 1. Download iso